 The MLDB and floating micro-litter data are accessible via the Data Discovery and Access Service.
 The Service provides relevant metadata, including identifier, date and location of the survey, data originator and data holding center for all datasets.
 The data are available for downloading in the EMODnet Chemistry formats, depending on the specific sharing policy (public, restricted, moratorium...) applied by the originator.

 Marine Litter Visualization Products are available through the Map Viewer.
 The first release of the products include maps showing beach and seafloor surveys locations and summarized metrics of the MLDB content.
 Beach litter maps include temporal coverage of surveys, beach litter distribution (mean abundance per year) and beach litter composition (litter material categories in percentages).
 Seafloor litter maps show information about the fishing gear used, litter distribution along trawls (density as items/km2) and litter composition (material categories in percentages).
 Maps illustrating the distribution of relevant litter types are available for both beach litter (cigarette related items, fishing related items and plastic bags) and sea floor (fishing related items and plastic bags).

 The products may be freely used for non-commercial and educational purposes.
 However, data in the maps have been homogenised and filtered in order to allow comparisons among countries.
 Thus, EMODnet Marine Litter Visualization Products might not be comparable with source data accessible through other platforms.

-EMODnet Chemistry is not responsible of the use of the data and products by third-parties.
-Users are requested to ensure proper acknowledgment of the EMODnet Chemistry project and the data originators.
+EMODnet Chemistry is not responsible for the use of the data and products by third-parties.
+Users are requested to ensure proper acknowledgement of the EMODnet Chemistry project and the data originators.

-More information about the MLDB and the methods used for creating the visualization products can be found in the EU publication Marine litter database and in the user manual about visualization products.
+More information about the methods used for creating the visualization products can be found in the user manual about visualization products.